-The 3-year course incorporates a six-month overseas academic exchange programme with our exchange partners.
+The 3-year course incorporates a six-month overseas academic exchange programme with IED in either Milan or Barcelona.

 This structure is designed to specifically equip students with the creative skills, knowledge and practical experience, along with the development of a professional character that is the key to successful employment.
 The skills and knowledge gained on the course will, therefore, all be directly relevant to fashion Marketing and communication roles as well as applicable to a wider business environment and will directly reflect the University's ethos 'educating for a professional life'.